 Alveolars are consonants which are sounded by touching the tip of the tongue on the alveolar ridge (hence the name) at the front of the mouth.
 In English, this encompasses the “n”, “d” and “t” sounds.

 As much as our own English alphabet is very lovely, the unique thing about Hangul is that the shapes are based around the phonetics.
-As the image below highlights, the Korean “nieun” is an outline of the shape that the tongue forms when making this sound.
+As the image to the right highlights, the Korean “nieun” is an outline of the shape that the tongue forms when making this sound.

 Nieun (the Korean N)

-The Korean alphabet’s mostly made up of horizontal and vertical lines, as well as circles (and previously dots).
-These were made to represent Earth, man and heaven respectively.
+The Korean alphabet is mostly made up of horizontal and vertical lines, as well as circles (and previously dots).
+These were made to represent Earth, humankind and heaven respectively.

-So when you write a Korean sentence, or even simply compose a word or syllable, you’re not only creating meaning in terms of the language, you’re also commenting on man’s position in the universe itself.
+So when you write a Korean sentence, or even simply compose a word or syllable, you’re not only creating meaning in terms of the language, you’re also commenting on humankind’s position in the universe itself.
+(Profound eh?)